Naida1710/simple_baby_tracker/README.md

 3. Copy the HTTPS link:
 4. Open your terminal and type: git clone

+## Create a Virtual Environment (using VS code)

+Open the Command Palette (Ctrl + Shift + P on Windows or Cmd + Shift + P on macOS).
+In the Command Palette type: Python: Create Environment.
+Select Python: Create Environment from the list.
+Select Venv from the drop down menu.
+Check that your environment is active by editing an .py file and looking for ('venv': venv) near the bottom right hand corner of the screen.

 ## Technology Used

 * Visual Studio Code with assistance of flake8 linter extension.